When you make a query to Algolia and the server that receives it lacks the processing power to handle it, that query is marked as degraded.

 Accessing data about degraded queries

 You can get basic information on your degraded queries through the dashboard.
-Go to the Monitoring section and click on the Performance tab.
-There, you can find a graph of degraded queries.
-Note that you don’t have access to these graphs if you’re on a plan with shared clusters.
+Go to the API Monitoring section and click on the Performance tab.
+You'll find a graph of degraded queries.
+Note that you will only be able to access these graphs if you’re not on a plan with shared clusters.

-If you need detailed information, you can use the Usage REST API.
+If you need more detailed information, you can use the Usage REST API.